ZCM8848/KSP-Auto-Landing/README.md

 ---

 ### CAUTION:
 This project is still **IN EARLY STAGE OF DEVELOPMENT**, therefore some functions may not yet completed and buggy.
+*Now C solver available*

 ---

 ### TODO：
 - [x] Fix autopilot problems
 - [x] Add a boosterback burn and sea landing general sequence
-- [ ] Improve control algorithm performance (against huge aerodynamic force)
-      *I'm learning to solve this problem and hope someone can help me*😢

 ---